teragramgius/GherryPlus/docs/index.md

-# ETHNOGRAPHIC RESEARCH AND SPECIFIC DOMAIN (P.E.S.T.E.L.)
+# ETHNOGRAPHIC RESEARCH AND SPECIFIC DOMAIN
 # P.E.S.T.E.L.
 ANALYSIS
 PESTEL analysis allows us to examine the macro-environmental factors that can impact the found target profiles.
 Here's a breakdown of these factors for each profile: